Dax Riggs: Daisyhead & The Mooncrickets

-Daisyhead & The Mooncrickets was a project of Riggs between 1995 and 1997 that never took off.
+Daisyhead & The Mooncrickets was a project of Riggs between 1995 and 1997.
 Only two Daisyhead recordings are known to exist: Skeletal Circus Derails, a six-song recording from 1995, and a self-titled 14-track album from 1997, where most of the songs are cut off before they end.
 They also detail a point in Riggs' career when he struggled for life after Acid Bath, which disbanded following the death of bassist Audie Pitre in 1997.

 Toward the end of Daisyhead & The Mooncrickets, Riggs was pushing for a more melodic sound, which materializes in his subsequent bands Agents of Oblivion and Deadboy & the Elephantmen.
 That sound was first heard on the Daisyhead recordings.

 Agents of Oblivion

 Agents of Oblivion was the first of Riggs's post-Acid Bath projects to release any official recordings.
 The band first emerged with a five-song demo, featuring former Acid Bath guitarist Mike Sanchez on lead guitar.
 The demo included "Big Black Backwards", "Ash of the Mind", and other songs which would later appear on the band's 2000 self-titled debut.
 The album included the five demo songs in addition to "Riding the Wormhole", a new version of "The Skeletal Circus Derails", and a newer, faster version of Acid Bath's "Dead Girl".
 The album features a blend of spare, dark ballads interspersed with blues-based heavy metal, although the sound never reverts to the more aggressive stylings of Acid Bath.
 The band broke up after a short tour in support of the album.